zuixjs/zuix-web-starter/README.md

     npm start

-website source files are located in the `./source` folder and are generated in the `./build` folder.
+website source files are located in the `./source` folder and are generated in the `./docs` folder.
 This can also be done by issuing `Eleventy` command directly:
 ```
-npx @11ty/eleventy --incremental --serve
+npx @11ty/eleventy --serve
 ```

 See [Eleventy](https://11ty.dev) static site generator website for complete documentation.

 ### Configuration options